Runge (crater)

 Runge is a lunar impact crater in the Mare Smythii, along the eastern edge of the Moon.
 It lies less than one crater diameter to the north-northwest of the very similar crater Warner.
-To the west-northwest is Haldane.
+To the west-northwest is Haldane, and due west is the smaller Talbot.

 Runge has been almost completely submerged by basaltic lava, leaving only a low, ring-shaped feature in the lunar mare.
 The rim has a gap at the southern end, and a pair of small craters lie near the exterior to either side of this opening.

+The depth of Runge from the lowest point in the northeastern quadrant to the highest point along the southern rim is approximately 590 meters.

+The crater's name was approved by the IAU in 1973.